Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 Unlike everyone else, Nora spends more time out of the water watching and commenting on the waves than she does surfing.

-“There have been many times when I’ve heard her say to me, ‘The waves are perfect today, I’m going surfing,’ even though she’d stay at the café smoking or sleeping in the middle of the afternoon to recover from the night before.
-Yet she insists on saying proudly, ‘I’m the only girl in the village who surfs’… Can I really consider her a surfer?”
+“There have been many times when I’ve heard her say to me, ‘The waves are perfect today—I’m going surfing,’ even though she’d stay at the café smoking or sleeping in the middle of the afternoon to recover from the night before.
+Yet she keeps saying proudly, ‘I’m the only girl in town who surfs’… Can I really consider her a surfer?”

 (Journal, 2019)

-Sayeux has explored the question of “what it means to be a surfer”[13] and shows us that “this identity—that of a surfer—only makes sense within this community.
-It is the gaze of one surfer upon another that grants this recognition as a surfer” (2010: 21).
+Sayeux explored the question “What does it mean to be a surfer?”[13] and shows us that “this identity—that of a surfer—has meaning only within this community.
+It is one surfer’s view of another surfer that grants that recognition as a surfer” (2010: 21).
 As noted earlier, Nora is accepted within her village’s surfing community.

 “Surfing is just an excuse for our conversations; she talks to me more about partying and drinking with local surfers than about the waves she could have shared with them.
 She’s even stopped going to class and has run away from her parents’ home.
 She’s searching for freedom—a word I’ve heard her say more than once a day.
 She likes to stand out and be noticed.
-Her body reflects this: her bun highlights her shaved head at the back, and her tattoos on her arms.
-She defies the rules by going surfing and trying out practices that aren’t widely accepted by society, which she calls ‘stupid.’”
+Her body reflects this: her bun highlights her shaved scalp at the back of her head, and her tattoos on her arms.
+She defies social norms by going surfing and trying out practices that aren’t widely accepted by society—which she calls ‘stupid.’”

 (Journal, 2019)

 Based on my observations, it is clear that she embodies surf culture ( Lefebvre and Roult, 2009).
 From the perspective of Moroccan society, this young woman can be considered an “outsider”—someone who transgresses the norms of a group.
-However, Becker adds another meaning to this term: “the transgressor may feel that his judges are strangers to his world” (1985: 25).
+However, Becker adds another dimension to this term: “the transgressor may feel that those who judge her are strangers to her world” (1985: 25).
 This is why the young woman has distanced herself from her family to join another: the surfing community, which aligns more closely with the norms of her world.
 This is referred to as positive deviance.

 Being a Moroccan surfer in a traditional society is a real social challenge

-“I think a lot of people—maybe even society as a whole (laughs)—I’m not generalizing, mind you—have some misconceptions.”
+"I think a lot of people—even society as a whole (laughs)—I'm not generalizing, mind you—have false beliefs."

-According to Naamane-Guessous, “a number of distortions have caused social practices to diverge from religious prescriptions, and this gap forms the basis of what might be called ‘tradition’” (1987: 8).
+According to Naamane-Guessous, “a number of distortions have caused social practices to diverge from what religion prescribes, and this divergence forms the basis of what we might call ‘tradition’” (1987: 8).
 Traditional Moroccan representations have a direct influence on gender-specific social expectations, based on processes of gender differentiation and hierarchization (Bourdieu, 1980).
 These traditions, which form the basis of Moroccan culture, are transmitted from the group to the child; this is referred to as enculturation.
 By linking this concept to Bourdieu’s theories, the term “gendered enculturation” seems particularly apt here.
-It is within this context that the stigmatization regarding access to surfing—experienced by women but not by men—takes place.
-Through Asma’s remarks, we can see that she breaks away from the group, which highlights that her parents did not pass on identical beliefs to her and that this process of transmission does indeed vary from one family to another.
-We are referring to normative enculturation—that is, the process specific to each group that adapts to its own norms and values—as opposed to political enculturation, which occurs at the societal level (Gobert, 2007).
-From the perspective of my research, the question is therefore to understand how certain Moroccan women have become surfers within a space marked by constraints.
+It is within this context that the stigmatization surrounding women’s access to surfing—which spares men—occurs.
+Through Asma’s remarks, we can see that she sets herself apart from the group, which underscores that her parents did not pass on the same beliefs to her and that this process of transmission does indeed vary from one family to another.
+We are referring to normative enculturation—that is, the process specific to each group that adapts to its own norms and values—as opposed to political enculturation, which occurs on a societal scale (Gobert, 2007).
+From the perspective of my research, the question is therefore to understand how certain Moroccan women have become surfers within a context marked by constraints.
 What strategies do these women adopt to overcome their country’s gendered enculturation in order to practice surfing?
-Can this sport serve as a means to their empowerment?
+Can this sport serve as a means of their empowerment?

-“Before [surfing], it was seen as a guy’s sport—like, it’s aggressive, it’s not sexy… well, it is sexy when you’re in a bikini, but in Morocco you can’t really wear a bikini or else the whole crowd will follow you (laughs)… Well, in Taghazout it’s better since there are foreigners (laughs), it’s okay, but in Rabat everyone knows each other… (pause).
+“Before [surfing], it was seen as a guys’ sport—like, it’s aggressive, it’s not sexy… well, it is sexy when you’re in a bikini, but in Morocco you can’t really wear a bikini or else the whole crowd will follow you around (laughs)… Well, in Taghazout it’s better since there are foreigners (laughs)—it’s accepted—but in Rabat, everyone knows each other… (pause).
 It’s not the norm.
-But then I’ve changed over time; my views have changed, so now I wear a bikini and I don’t care.”
+But I’ve changed over time; my views have changed, so now I wear a bikini and I don’t care.”

 Some women manage to transcend this gendered enculturation deeply rooted in Moroccan society by taking control of their own decisions; thus, “the individual can resist this enculturation or circumvent it” (Corneloup, 2004: 253), as Asma did.

-These remarks convey other essential insights.
-Women are criticized for participating in a sport deemed “unsexy,” but does Morocco truly allow women to be sexy in public spaces?
-The female body is subject to numerous restrictions in Morocco, and women are advised to “conceal the body and all body parts that might arouse male desire ” (Samaali, 2004: 118).
+These remarks convey other essential information.
+Women are criticized for practicing a sport deemed “not sexy,” but does Morocco truly allow women to be sexy in public spaces?
+The female body is subject to numerous restrictions in Morocco, and women are advised to “conceal the body and all body parts that may arouse male desire ” (Samaali, 2004: 118).
 For a Moroccan woman, practicing a sport like surfing could amount to “transgressing deeply ingrained social and moral norms,” and she thus runs the risk of being labeled a “deviant” (Guibert and Arab 2016: 182 and 190).
-Asma highlights the fact that in Morocco, nudity and the exposure of the body remain complicated, even a taboo subject in public spaces.
-The staging of the body shapes behaviors that seem natural to us but are, in reality, socially and culturally determined (Elias, 1993).
+Asma emphasizes that in Morocco, nudity and the exposure of the body remain complicated, even taboo, in public spaces.
+The way the body is presented shapes behaviors that seem natural to us but are, in reality, socially and culturally determined (Elias, 1993).
 Furthermore, by surfing in a bikini and disregarding the gaze of others, Asma’s behavior can be seen as an act of defiance.
 Indeed, publicly (re)claiming one’s body is equivalent to a form of challenge to established norms and a subversion of hierarchies (Tlili, 2002).

 Tourism plays an important and significant role.
-Indeed, the encounter between two cultures is not without consequences.
+Indeed, the encounter between two cultures is not without repercussions.
 Numerous studies show that tourism brings about cultural changes in host societies.
 This is referred to as acculturation, defined as “the set of phenomena resulting from direct and continuous contact between groups of individuals from different cultures, with subsequent changes in the original cultures of one or both groups” (Redfield et al., cited by Mokounkolo and Pasquier, 2008: 57).
-This acculturation process boils down to a choice between, on the one hand, maintaining one’s cultural heritage and identity, and on the other hand, through exchange, sharing, or even assimilating the other’s culture.
-This has a direct impact on how an individual perceives things and behaves, as Asma attests.
+This acculturation process boils down to a choice between, on the one hand, preserving one’s cultural heritage and identity, and on the other hand, through exchanges, sharing or even assimilating the other’s culture.
+This has a direct impact on how individuals perceive the world and behave, as Asma attests.

 These women then enter the second phase of the process of gendered enculturation: “that of adulthood, which is akin to reconditioning.”
 “In its later stages, when enculturation operates at the level of consciousness, it opens the door to change by allowing for the exploration of various possibilities and reconditioning to new modes of thought and behavior ” (Herskovits, 1967: 183)” (Gobert, 2007: 5).
-This enables them to overcome the restrictions faced by women in Morocco and to engage in the practice of surfing.
+This enables them to overcome the restrictions faced by women in Morocco and to take up surfing.

 March 20 (journal, 2019): Nora tells me she’s had an epiphany and now sees the world differently following a conversation the day before with some surfers from the village: “God said that a woman should stay at home and take care of her husband.
 She can go out to study, but then she has to come back.”